-The most famous attraction is operated by the mouse himself, Walt Disney World which opened in 1971 and has since grown into one of the biggest entertainment properties in the world.
-This all-inclusive area boasts four major amusement parks, two water parks, twenty-seven themed resort hotels, several golf courses, a camping resort, and the outdoor shopping center Disney Springs!
-This property continues to grow and draws travelers from all the around the world to experience the “magic”!
+Orlando, one of the most popular places in the United States, has become a top destination for both young and old.
+The most popular attraction is operated by the mouse himself, Walt Disney World, which opened in 1971 and has since grown into one of the largest entertainment properties in the world.
+This all-inclusive venue boasts four major amusement parks, two water parks, twenty-seven themed resort hotels, several golf courses, a camping resort, and the outdoor shopping center Disney Springs!
+This property continues to grow and entice travelers from all around the world to come experience the “magic”!

-While Disney may be the “big cheese” (pun intended) there are many other venues of entertainment in the area!
-Universal Studios Orlando has expanded their property to include resorts, a brand-new water park, and the ever popular Harry Potter brand!
-You may find yourself in an encounter with a killer whale should you venture over to SeaWorld, the home to many aquatic creatures such as dolphins, sea lions, and of course, the famed orca whales!
+While Disney may be the “big cheese” (pun intended), there are many other entertainment venues in the area!
+Universal Studios Orlando has expanded their property to include resorts, a brand-new water park, and the ever-popular Harry Potter brand.
+Another attraction, SeaWorld, is geared toward those you enjoy the wonderful creatures found in aquatic environments including dolphins, sea lions and Orca whales.

 Known as “The Island Paradise” Sanibel has much to offer.
 Almost half the island makes up the Ding Darling National Wildlife Refuge, which was designated a National Refuge in 1945.
 The act ensured that this habitat, consisting of 6,400 acres of mangrove forest, would be preserved for the 245 species that live there including some that are endangered.
 There is an Education Center that is well worth a visit especially if you’re traveling with children.